My Weird Prompts

 Stage 5: Script Generation

-- Episode memory includes the 3 most recent episodes for cross-references
+- Episode memory including the 3 most recent episodes for cross-references

-- Date context ensures the model uses the correct current date
+- Date context ensuring the model uses the correct current date

 The target output is a diarized dialogue script (~3,750 words / ~25 minutes) in the format: